futoin/specs/draft/ftn7_iface_invoker_concept.md

 ## 2.3.
 Derived Key accessing wrapper

 The same interface can be used in parallel.
-This feature generated and binds specific DerivedKey for the following call.
+This feature generates and binds specific DerivedKey for the following call.

 1. derivedKey()